Lawrence budget update delayed

 However, Nagila said on Aug.
 21 that appropriations needed to balance the 2024 budget should be less than $1 million.
 He did not have exact numbers to share at that time and said he would come back with details on Sept.
 3.

 In related matters, the council forwarded a resolution to the committee of the whole that would retain municipal advisors Baker Tilly LLC, a certified public accounting firm.
-The committee likely will meet prior to an upcoming council meeting.
+The committee will meet at 6:30 p.m.
+Sept.
+5 at Lawrence Government Center.

 The next Lawrence Common Council meeting is scheduled for 6:30 p.m.
 Sept.
 18 at Lawrence Government Center, 9001 E. 59th St. Meetings are livestreamed on the city’s Facebook page, facebook.com/cityoflawrencein; and its YouTube channel, youtube.com/@visitlawrenceindiana.